danielmarschall/filter_foundry/README.md

 Initially written by Toby Thain ([Telegraphics](https://www.telegraphics.com.au/sw/)) in 2003 - 2009, the development has been continued by [Daniel Marschall](https://www.daniel-marschall.de/) ([ViaThinkSoft](https://www.viathinksoft.com/)) since 2018.
 Several advancements and improvements have been made, and a 64-bit Windows version was created.

-A full description of Filter Foundry including a reference of all functions, variables, and operators can be found in the ["doc" folder](https://github.com/danielmarschall/filter_foundry/blob/master/doc/The%20Filter%20Foundry.pdf).

 ### Windows version 1.7.0.11